EdgeNet-project/edgenet-project.github.io/using_EdgeNet.md

 (others can skip to the [next section](#navigating-the-edgenet-portal)), a K8s service corresponds fairly closely to a GENI *slice*.
-The major difference is one of perspective: a GENI slice is defined from the operator’s perspective (it is a bag to which the developer attaches resources) rather than from the developer’s (a service is an organized collection of execution instances which together deliver a service to the end-user).
+The major difference is one of perspective: a GENI slice is defined from the operator's perspective (it is a bag to which the developer attaches resources) rather than from the developer's (a service is an organized collection of execution instances which together deliver a service to the end-user).
 The K8s pod plays a role roughly equivalent to a GENI *sliver*.
 The rough equivalence is again